omnetpp/docs.omnetpp.org/tictoc/index.md

 but when the message is destroyed at the other node the pointer becomes invalid.

 What we do here is keep the original packet and send only copies of it.
-We delete the original when <tt>toc</tt>'s acknowledgement arrives.
+We delete the original when `toc`'s acknowledgement arrives.
 To make it easier to visually verify the model, we'll include a message sequence number in the message names.